 Advanced, data-driven analytics to speed up decision-making will be required to establish updated network planning and optimization models, evaluate new site sales potential, realign trade areas, and understand a mixed pricing strategy.
 As a result, retailers will see a need for innovative incentives and tactics using dwell time vs sales correlation to better predict sales.
 These highly volatile conditions will necessitate more rapid decision-making that matches this transition.

 This marks a distinct change from when fuel retailers were operating in a saturated market.
 If retailers need to make decisions with increasing frequency, many applications regarding pricing, site selection, and trade area analysis will need to leverage the tools of artificial intelligence (AI).
 And finally, there will be new entrants into the EV charging point market that may offer entirely different services that we are not yet seeing in the market today.

 The good news is…

 Overall, the model for defining convenience as well as other trade areas where consumers purchase goods will likely challenge brands and the ability to predict sales for the foreseeable future.
-The good news is that today’s more current, more advanced datasets are available to provide market insight, from high-definition, vehicular traffic analytics, to pedestrian footfall data, audience segmentation, and consumer expenditures.
+The good news is that today’s more current, more advanced datasets are available to provide market insight, from high-definition, road traffic analytics, to footfall data, audience segmentation, and consumer expenditures.
 Each is valuable input to AI models.

 At Korem, we’ve helped manage the disruptive changes in fuel retailing as well as kept abreast of the innovations in location technology that keep our clients ahead of the competition.
 If you like this article, you can also read How Geospatial Technology Can Help Select Optimal Locations for Electric Vehicle Charging Stations.
 Contact us today for a Location Analytics Pilot to jump-start your EV projects and utilize advanced models to help define new EV trade areas.